Ray-Way one-Person Quilt

-How does the quilt work?
+Pg 1: How does the quilt work?

 Why not use a sleeping bag?

-The ray-way quilt eliminates the useless part of the sleeping bag flattened beneath you.
+Our Ray-Way quilt eliminates the useless part of the sleeping bag flattened beneath you.
 Our quilt is just as warm as a sleeping bag of equal thickness, but is much more efficient in terms of its reduced weight and bulk.

 Prior to the advent of sleeping bags, people slept beneath blankets.
 In fact, the use of blankets made of animal hides probably dates back to the dawn of prehistory.
 Later, blankets were woven of many different materials.
 Until the late 1800's most outdoor enthusiasts camped with wool blankets.
-But when sleeping bags were introduced, blankets became obsolete.
+But when sleeping bags were introduced, camping blankets became obsolete.
 This was because sleeping bags were lighter and less bulky for the same warmth.

-Our quilts have made sleeping bags obsolete for the same reasons.
+Our Quilts have made sleeping bags obsolete for the same reasons:

-- Lighter and less bulky for the same warmth.
+Ray-Way Quilts are lighter and less bulky for the same warmth.

 The quilt is used mainly for sleeping at night.
 But unlike a sleeping bag, the quilt can also be worn as a robe at rest stops and around camp on chilly evenings.
 In warmth it surpasses an insulated jacket and pants - expensive and bulky add-ons.
 This is because the sleeves of a jacket and legs of the pants isolate these extremities; while inside a quilt the arms and legs share the body's warmth.
 In three-season conditions, which all our gear is intended for, one would not normally need an insulated jacket and pants while hiking because of the additional metabolic heat.
 So the quilt is more versatile than these insulated garments because it is used, not only while relaxing around camp, but also while sleeping at night.

 For the person camping solo, the quilt has all these advantages and more.
-But for a couple sleeping together, the 2-person quilt saves the weight and bulk of carrying that second sleeping bag.
+But for a couple sleeping together, the two-person quilt saves the weight and bulk of carrying that second sleeping bag.
 And with our SplitZipTM

 option, each person carries only half of that quilt.
 This is the equivalent in weight and bulk of each person carrying only half of a sleeping bag!

-The bottom line: The functionality of the ray-way quilt is unsurpassed.
+The bottom line: The functionality of the Ray-Way quilt is unsurpassed.

-We invite you to keep reading on the next page, by clicking on the "Next Page" arrow below ...
+We invite you to keep reading on the next page: Ray-Way Quilt Features -->